-What is Diesel Exhaust Fluid?
+What is Diesel Exhaust Fluid (DEF)?

 Diesel Exhaust Fluid (DEF) is a non-hazardous product that consists of 67.5% de-ionized water and 32.5% urea.
-It is not a fuel additive and cannot be combined with diesel fuel, but rather is contained in a dedicated tank for diesel engines and injected into the exhaust system using a Selective Catalytic Reduction (SCR) system.
+It is not a fuel additive and cannot be combined with diesel fuel, but rather is contained in a dedicated tank for diesel engines and injected into the exhaust system using a Selective Catalytic Reduction (SCR) system

-Is Diesel Exhaust Fluid A Requirement?
+Is DEF A Requirement?

 The EPA is changing emissions standards for NOx emissions, particulate matter and other pollutants from diesel engines.
 DEF is used in the emissions systems on new diesel powered equipment to meet these standards.

-How Does It Work?
+How Does DEF Work?

 When DEF is injected into the exhaust using a SCR system, it combines with a catalyst to break down NOx into nitrogen and water.
-In addition to reducing emissions, the added benefits of this system are increased fuel efficienty and longer oil change intervals.
+In addition to reducing emissions, the added benefits of this system are increased fuel efficiency and longer oil change intervals.